tenforwardconsulting/notifun/README.md

 You can edit them at `/notifun/message_templates`.
 You can see the generated messages at `/notifun/messages`.
 Users can edit their preferences at `/notifun/preferences`.

+`rails g notifun:install` can also be used to install missing fields after updates.